chaostoolkit/chaostoolkit-documentation/sources/reference/usage/notification.md

 !!! warning
-    Notification channels are run sequential to the whole chaos flow, so the more you declare, the bigger the impact they could have on the readibility of the experiment results.
+    Notification channels are run sequential to the whole chaos flow, so the more you declare, the bigger the impact they could have on the readability of the experiment results.

 ### Filter Events